codec-xyz/photo_frame_manager/readme.md

 This unity package improves the performance and memory usage compared to having seperate textures and materials per photo and does all this with a single click.
 Simplicity and ease of use is very important.

 The baking process has a purpose built sorting step that places physicaly close photos in the same textures.
 This aides the mipmap streaming process since far away photos are grouped into their own textures and the full resolution texture does not need to be kept in vram thus reducing vram usage.
-Mipmap streaming is a process handled by unity and the baked textures are set up for mipmap stream automatically when you bake photo frames.
+Mipmap streaming is a process handled by unity and the baked textures are set up for mipmap streaming automatically when you bake photo frames.

 As a note moving around the photo frames a lot during runtime could make the mipmap streaming less effective.
 In such a case the Texture Fit bake setting can be set to 1 to prioritize fewer textures over mipmap streaming optimization.